 The actual encryption key must be a valid, hex-encoded encryption key.
 While 192-bit and 256-bit keys are supported, it’s recommended you use 128-bit encryption keys.
 Dapr errors and exists if the encryption key is invalid.

 For example, you can generate a random, hex-encoded 128-bit (16-byte) key with:

 openssl rand 16 | hexdump -v -e '/1 "%02x"' # Result will be similar to "cb321007ad11a9d23f963bff600d58e0"

 Note that the secret store does not have to support keys.

 To support key rotation, Dapr provides a way to specify a secondary encryption key:

 metadata: - name: primaryEncryptionKey secretKeyRef: name: mysecret key: mykey - name: secondaryEncryptionKey secretKeyRef: name: mysecret2 key: mykey2

-When Dapr starts, it will fetch the secrets containing the encryption keys listed in the
+When Dapr starts, it fetches the secrets containing the encryption keys listed in the

 metadata section.
-Dapr knows which state item has been encrypted with which key automatically, as it appends the
+Dapr automatically knows which state item has been encrypted with which key, as it appends the

 secretKeyRef.name field to the end of the actual state key.